Womanizer (song): Background

-The song was written and co-produced by Nikesha Briscoe and Rafael Akinyemi of the production team, The Outsyders.
+The song was written and co-produced by Nikesha Briscoe and Rafael Akinyemi of the production team, the Outsyders.
 Spears recorded main vocals with Brendan Dakora at Glenwood Place Studios in Burbank, California and Bojan "Genius" Dugic at Legacy Studios in New York City.
 Pro Tools engineering was done by John Hanes, assisted by Tim Roberts.
 On September 19, 2008, a low quality 37 second snippet of the song was posted on the official website of 107.5 The River, a radio station in Lebanon, Tennessee.
 According to Jive Records, a representative of the label played a rough mix of the song for people at the station, who recorded it and leaked it on the Internet.
 The snippet was later removed from the website.
 The song was scheduled to premiere on September 23, 2008, but the release was delayed when Spears went into the studio to re-record some vocals.
 The new recordings were done with Jim Beanz and Marcella "Ms. Lago" Araica.
 The song was finally mixed by Serban Ghenea at MixStar Studios in Virginia.

 Music and lyrics

 "Womanizer" is an uptempo electropop and dance-pop song with dark synths that runs through a dance oriented beat.
 It has been compared to previous Spears' songs such as "Toxic" (2004) and "Ooh Ooh Baby" (2007).
 It is written in the verse–pre-chorus–chorus form.
 The track opens with its characteristical sirens.

-According to Ann Powers of the Los Angeles Times, Spears' "quick-witted" vocals are similar to the style of The Andrews Sisters.
+According to Ann Powers of the Los Angeles Times, Spears' "quick-witted" vocals are similar to the style of the Andrews Sisters.
 It was also noted by Daily News writer Jim Farber that Spears' delivery has a "tone of petulance".
 After the bridge, Spears sings the chorus one more time and the song ends while the beat drops and Spears sings the "you're a womanizer, baby" hook.

-The song is set in a 12/8 time signature and composed in the key of C minor with 139 beats per minute.
-The chord progression in the song is C#m-F#m-C#m/E-D#7-Dmaj7.
+The song is set in a 12/8 time signature and played in the key of C♯ minor at a tempo of 137 beats per minute.
+The chord progression in the song is C♯m – F♯m – E – D♯ – D.

 Lyrically, the song refers to a womanizing man.
 It has been suggested that the lyrics address Spears' ex-husband Kevin Federline.